HaneenAhmedA/cryptography-projects/README.md

-# cryptography-projects
-This repo includes our Java implementations of some important cryptographic algorithms: LFSR, DES, AES, and RSA.
-We worked on this as students to understand how these algorithms actually work under the hood, without using built-in crypto libraries.
-It’s just for learning and experimenting — not for real security use!
+# 🔐 Cryptography Algorithms in Java

+This project includes our Java implementations of four main cryptography algorithms:

+- **LFSR** – Linear Feedback Shift Register
+- **DES** – Data Encryption Standard
+- **AES** – Advanced Encryption Standard
+- **RSA** – Rivest–Shamir–Adleman

+We built all of them from scratch during our studies to understand how each algorithm works internally.
+We didn’t use any built-in Java crypto libraries — just pure Java and logic.
+This is a learning project and not meant for real-world security or production use.

+---

+## 📁 Project Structure